The Entrepreneurial Personality: The Human Side of Business

-While certain adjectives might accurately describe some entrepreneurs, they are not a universal description of all.
-In fact, short of saying that all entrepreneurs work for themselves, it is foolish to define them as one personality type or with one string of adjectives.
-So, here’s a different look at the human side of business; the entrepreneurial personality.
+While certain adjectives might accurately describe some entrepreneurs, they are not universally descriptive.
+Short of saying that all entrepreneurs work for themselves, no one string of adjectives otherwise describes them.
+So, here’s a different look at the human side of self-employment; the entrepreneurial personality.

 Entrepreneurs are people, and no two are just alike.
-To think differently, the emerging entrepreneur can create an internal strain trying to act like or think like a person that is not them.
-Not only do different industries tend to attract different personalities, the drives or motivations of entrepreneurs in even the same line of business can attract different types of people.
-Acknowledging the presence of different entrepreneurial personalities helps people accept sub-sets of entrepreneurs and therefore, helps prospective entrepreneurs better accept their own potential if a stereotype is discarded.
+To think differently, is to think wrong.
+Different industries and ventures tend to attract different personalities.
+The drives or motivations of entrepreneurs even in the same line of business can attract different types of people.
+Disregarding stereotypes helps prospective entrepreneurs better accept their own potential and uniqueness.
 For students of the subject, and especially for people considering or actually pursuing an entrepreneurial lifestyle, grasping the nature of the entrepreneurial personality can be critical to one’s success or failure.

 All entrepreneurs can be properly defined by one special trait, but that trait is not aggression, dominance, leadership, intelligence, integrity, or loyalty.
-Any or all of those traits can be found in populations other than the self-employed.
+Those ae universal traits.

 The one element that separates entrepreneurs from all others is their extra measure of independence.

-The entrepreneur is driven by independence and supported by varying degrees of knowledge and executive skills.
-Further, it is the varying level of aptitudes, knowledge and independence that determines entrepreneurial type.
-The Focus Program takes great pains to help emerging entrepreneurs analyze these issues in order to make better decisions.
+Entrepreneurs are driven by independence.
+It is the varying level of aptitudes, knowledge and independence that determines an entrepreneurial type.
+The Focus Program takes great pains to help emerging entrepreneurs analyze these issues in order to make better decisions about potential self-employment.